 Food for thought

 Enjoy your favorite meals through San Juan Dining.
 Grab a quick bite and cup of coffee at Animas Perks, Berndt Hall Café, or Jones Hall Simply To Go.
 The choice is yours.
-Meal plans include entry to San Juan Dining, meals at Rocket Express, and Dining Dollars to spend at the other Campus Dining venues.
+Meal plans include entry to San Juan Dining, meals at the Rocket, and Dining Dollars to spend at the other Campus Dining venues.

 When you sign up to live in the residence halls, you'll purchase your meal plan through Student Housing.
 You will be assigned the 19-meal plan once you are placed in one of the on-campus residence halls.
 You are able to change your meal plan through WebOpus up until Census Day each semester.

 If you live off-campus, you may choose to purchase a meal plan for convenient and affordable access to healthy and delicious food.
 Staff and faculty may also purchase meal plans.

 Residential Meal Plans

 If you are assigned a room space in a residence hall, you'll be assigned the 19-meal plan as part of your housing placement.
 If you'll be living in the Apartments, you may choose any of the residential meal plans, or purchase a Voluntary Meal Plan.
 Voluntary plans are available to commuters, too.
 You may change your meal plan up until Census Day each semester.

 If you live on-campus, you can go to your housing application through WebOpus to change your meal plan up until Census Day each semester.
 If you live off-campus, go to the Sodexo site to make changes.
 No changes are allowed after Census Day.

 19 Meals + $200 Dining DollarsBest for the active student who enjoys three meals a day, with $200 dining dollars for coffee breaks, snacks and late night dining.